unprofession-al/httpthings/respond/README.md

 func JSON(res http.ResponseWriter, code int, data interface{}, headers ...map[string]string) error
 ```

-JSON uses the standard library to render the data provided as a JSON document, consult the \[docs\] to learn about on how to controll the resulting output.
+JSON uses the standard library to render the data provided as a JSON document, consult the \[docs\] to learn about on how to control the resulting output.

 \[docs\]: https://pkg.go.dev/encoding/json